India national football team: Early days (1930s–1940s)

-The first known official international tour of the Indian team, which at that time consisted of both Indian and British players, was in 1924, when it was led by Indian footballer Gostha Paul.
+The second known official international tour of the Indian team, which at that time consisted of both Indian and British players, was to South Africa in 1934 when it was led by Indian footballer Gostha Pal.

+The football team of the Muhammadan Sporting Club Calcutta visited Ceylon in 1935.

 Football teams consisting of entirely Indian players started to tour Australia, Japan, Indonesia, and Thailand during the late 1930s.
-The first international match India played before independence is yet to be verified, but they are known to have played Ceylon in 1933, winning 1–0.

-After the success of several Indian football clubs abroad, the All India Football Federation (AIFF) was formed in 1937.
-In the same year, India carried out a lengthy tour of Australia at the request of the Australian Football Association.
+In the year 1938, India carried out a lengthy tour of Australia at the request of the Australian Football Association.
 From August to October, they played 17 matches against various state, district, and club teams, and 5 friendly matches against the Australian national team.
 The first of these, on 3 September in Sydney, is India's first international game to be recognised by FIFA, and ended in a 5–3 defeat.
 After drawing the second match in Brisbane 4–4, India won the third match at Newcastle 4–1 to claim their first international win.

 The national team played their first match as an independent nation in the first round of the 1948 Summer Olympics against France, in a 2–1 defeat.
 Famously, the Indian team did not wear boots, playing either barefoot or in socks, something that would be banned by FIFA later in the year.